 If you’re wondering which SmarTrike is best, you should know that only the STR7 has parent-facing mode.
 STR5 and STR3 have only forward-facing seats, the former one is suitable from 9 months, while the latter one – from 10 months.
 Moreover, STR5 has plastic parents console, while STR3 doesn’t have it at all.
 Another important difference is the tricycle stroller weight.
 STR3 is the lightest one (16.6 lbs), STR5 is slightly heavier (17.2 lbs), while the STR7 is the heaviest one (18.9 lbs).

-If you asked me which SmarTrike is best, I would choose he STR7, because with the rotating seat it’s a fantastic, inexpensive stroller that turns into a tricycle and can be used well into toddlerhood.
+If you asked me which SmarTrike is best, I would choose the STR7, because with the rotating seat it’s a fantastic, inexpensive stroller that turns into a tricycle and can be used well into toddlerhood.
 But if you’re on a budget or want a tricycle stroller suitable from 10 months, STR3 should be sufficient for you too.
-It’s much cheaper.
+It’s much cheaper (see more details).

 Regardless of the version you will choose, you will love the fact that this tricycle stroller folds down.
 At the beginning it may seem a bit complicated, but it gets easier with practice.